 - You can work as much or as little as you want — there’s no minimum commitment required*

-- You’ll get cool perks, like invitations to special celebrations with fellow subs, access to the Swing Sub Lounge (a supportive online community of subs), and more
+- You’ll get cool perks, like invitations to special celebrations with fellow subs, rewards programs, and the chance to be one of our top Elite subs (which offers bonuses and rewards)!

 What are the qualifications to be a sub?